gmdaoeth/artist-info/README.md

 ### Code verification

-Please make sure that the stored code matches the one used for rendering the tokens.
+Please verify that the stored code matches the one used for rendering the tokens.

 The code can be either fetched directly from the contract using the `repo.getBlob(collectionAddress)` or more conveniently using the tool under [gmstudio.art/repo](https://www.gmstudio.art/repo):